 Looking inside the box we find a couple of interesting features.
 While designing and manufacturing the product we focused on simple user operation, distinct security and durability.
 Materials and production technologies used were selected to ensure long lifespan and reliability.

-The basic working range of Bluetooth is 30m.
+The basic working range of BLE is 30m.
 With the help of a standard UFL or RP-SMA antenna this range can be extended to 100m.

 The heart of the device is an ARM Cortex microcontroller capable of delivering strict security requirements.
 Its memory is scaled to store several thousand users and ten thousand log items.
 In order to provide time-limit based keys the controller is powered by an uninterruptable power supply.
 It is controllable through WiFi and the Internet with an optional accessory which makes it outstanding in its category.

 Our product combines multilevel security solutions to best serve clients at home or in the office, thus making sure that only persons with proper authorization are able to use ulockme protected entrances.

 Data stored on a device, wireless communication and all layers of software operation are protected by outstanding security solutions.
 We think different than most of the intelligent lock manufacturers and do not rely on built in BLE security.
 We do not use cloud based identification methods, instead we integrate every message into an ECDSA + ECDH + AES encrypted capsule.
 This method is widely used in many countries for encryption purposes in the banking sector or for personal identification (ID cards).